 - Risk Transparency and Risk Culture for Financial Institutions (Sylvie Matherat, Banque de France)

-Risk Culture and Effective Risk Governance will empower boards and senior management grappling with risk culture issues who want to create an accountable, quantifiable system for managing and measuring their organisation’s risk culture, and to better understand and challenge the current state of play at their organisations.
+Risk Culture and Effective Risk Governance will empower boards and senior management grappling with risk culture.
+It will enable them to better understand and challenge the current state of play in their organisation, create systems for measuring risk culture, and set up the right frameworks and accountabilities to deliver an effective risk culture going forward.

 - Publish date